Canderousx/AngleBackend2.0-microservices-/README.md

 - The backend has been divided into microservices
 - Apache Kafka as a message broker
-- WebSocket for real-time user notifications
+- WebSocket for real-time user notifications and to track user activity to gain statistics data, such as views.
 - Redis and Spring Cache for data caching.